Health System and Hospital

 Phone: +356 21556429

-Don’t trust any statistic that you haven’t falsified yourself.
-A distinction must certainly be made between the perspective of the citizen and that of the economy.
-For many citizens, some of these perspectives are important when it comes to supply:
+Don’t trust any statistics that ‘you’ haven’t falsified yourself.
+A distinction must certainly be made between the perspective of the citizen and the economy.
+Some of these perspectives are important to many citizens when it comes to supply:

 • Qualification of medical staff

-• Adequate capacities (number of physicians and hospital beds)
+• Adequate capacities (number of doctors and hospital beds)

-• Waiting times at general practitioners and hospitals
+• Waiting times at doctors’ surgeries and hospitals

 • Level of care for the population (distance to medical facilities)